ingadhoc/stock/stock_usability/README.rst

 #.
 Add tracking field and Messaging in "Stock Warehouse Orderpoint".
 #.
 Add new button "cancell remaining" on procurements
 #.
 Add partner field on procurement group form view.
 Also allow to search procurements by group
+#.
+Add button on moves to destination pickings

 Installation
 ============